arnauddupuis/unabara/README.md

 5. Configure the overlay display options in settings
 6. Export as image sequence or video file

+Then you can use the generated video or image sequence as a telemetry overlay in your video editor software.

 ## License

 Unabara is licensed under the GNU General Public License v2.0.